 Florida Statute 1006.53, Rule 6C-6.001 FAC, and Rule 6C-6.007 FAC establish immunization requirements for students attending state colleges and universities.
 Students are required to complete and submit information on the FAMU Health History and Immunization form along with any required documentation.
 Each student accepted for admission shall, prior to enrollment, submit proof of immunizations.
 All entering students born in or after 1957 must provide proof of immunizations which is mandatory.
 Additional information can be obtained from Student Health Services.

 An application or residency affidavit submitted by or on behalf of a student that contains false, fraudulent, or incomplete statements may result in denial of admission or denial of further registration and/or invalidation of FAMU credits.
-A dependent claiming Florida residency affidavit which is part of the application for admission must be completed by the parent or legal guardian.
+A dependent claiming Florida residency affidavit, which is part of the application for admission, must be completed by the parent or legal guardian.
 Failure to complete the affidavit will result in the student being assessed out-of-state fees for tuition purposes.
+Proof of Florida residency must be supported by submitting additional documents indicated on the affidavit.

 Admission to FAMU shall be on a selective basis based upon curricula, space, and fiscal limitations.
 The selection process includes, but may not be limited to, grades; test scores; educational objectives; pattern of courses completed; past conduct; recommendations; and personal records.
 Admission is contingent upon the subsequent receipt of official high school and college or university transcripts and verification of high school diplomas, associate of arts, baccalaureate and master’s degrees.
 If these documents are not received, it will result in cancellation of admission or registration.

-Applicants who are denied admission will be notified in writing within a reasonable time period following the admission decision.
+Applicants who are denied admission will be notified in writing within a reasonable time period of the admission decision.

 Confirmation of financial aid, a scholarship, fellowship, or grant-in-aid does not guarantee admission to the university.